 The appearance of the Toolbox changes as it is used.
 For example, the titles of each panel will change as they are selected.

-When your mouse moves over the Toolbox title bar, the Toolbox will expand out for your employment, as shown in Figure 1-10.
+When your mouse moves over the Toolbox title bar, the Toolbox expands for your employment, as shown in Figure 1-10.